 2010 earthquake.
 The film won the audience award at the Maui Film Festival and

-was also included in the DocuWeeks screening series.
+was also included in the Docuweeks screening series.

-Hadley on "House," which became the most watched television program in the world
+most watched television program in the world.

-One"; "Alpha Dog"; "Bickford Schmeckler's Cool Ideas," for which she won Best
+Bickford Schmeckler's Cool Ideas, for which she received Best Actress at the

-Her television credits include "The Black Donnellys," created by Paul Haggis;
+Her previous television roles include The Black Donnellys created by Paul

-Wilde is a board member of Artists for Peace and Justice and sits on the
+Wilde is a board member of Artists For Peace and Justice and sits on the

 foundation board of the ACLU of Southern California.